gcrois/gcrois.github.io/_posts/2021-10-26-K0001-platonic-typing.md

   * write/describe an algorithm
   * understand psuedocode written by someone else

-if only there was some way to succinctly represent that in a way that would actually run :P... but before we can describe such a system, let's remind ourselves of some existing type systems that are being used my millions of programmers in the world today:
+if only there was some way to succinctly represent that in a way that would actually run on a physical machine... but before we can describe such a system, let's remind ourselves of some existing type systems that are being used my millions of programmers in the world today to great effect:

 ### C, C++, C# (3 generations of bottom-up design)